rlporter24/Amplicon-dual-index-demux/README.md

   **Pulling image:** \
   Launch Docker.
 Then in a terminal, run `docker pull XXX`.
 This will make a local copy of the Docker image XXX, which contains the code and environment needed to process the data, as well as example input files for running a test.\
   **Building image:**\
-  Instead of pulling the docker image from the Docker hub, the docker image can also be built from the Docker file.
-This process takes much longer and is not recommended, but is described in the >Building images section below.
+  Instead of pulling the docker image from the Docker hub, the docker image can also be built from the Dockerfile.
+This process takes longer and is not recommended, but is described in the >Building images section below.

 2. **Run the test analysis**
   To check that the set up was successful, run a quick analysis using provided test data.
 Start by running\
   `docker run -it XXX`\
   to open a container from the image XXX in an interactive mode (specified by the flags -it).
+If you built your own image, 'XXX' will be the '{name}:{version}' you provided for the build, but for the provided image from docer hub, 'XXX' will be XXX.
 In this mode, we can enter a series of commands, step by step within this container.
 All of the necessary input files are already included within the container, so no files need to be imported.
 To run the test, navigate to the 16S-demux-edits directory and edit 'Snakefile’ so that line 4 reads:\
   `configfile: "config/test_config.yaml"`\
   rather than:\
   `configfile: "config/config.yaml"`\